 - The 437th Medical Detachment of Fort Lauderdale.

 On Jul.
 31, 1974, the Military Traffic Management and Terminal Service gained a new name.
 It became known as the Military Traffic Management Command, under the dictations of the Total Army protocol.

 This protocol required the port to hold 21 ready units from the Army Reserve at all times in case of mobilization.
-In such case, Kings Bay would be controlled by the 1188th Ocean Terminal Unit based in East Point, Georgia.
+In such a case, Kings Bay would be controlled by the 1188th Ocean Terminal Unit based in East Point, Georgia.
 The base would take care of moving ammunition through the Military Ocean Terminal.